-A delicious way to prepare veal chops with the addition of Chanterelle mushrooms or any foraged mushroom!
+A delicious way to prepare veal chops with the addition of wild mushrooms!

 - 1/4 cup (1/2 stick) unsalted butter, room temperature

 - 2 t Meyer Lemon zest